Getting Your Security Deposit Back

 Collect the judgment.

-If the landlord collects any deposit or fee, s/he must give you a written rental agreement.
-If the landlord did not do this, s/he cannot collect any money from you besides rent.
+If the landlord collects any deposit or fee, s/he must give you a written lease.
+If s/he did not, s/he cannot collect any money from you besides rent.
 The landlord is liable for any deposits or fees s/he collects.
 There is no limit on how much a landlord can collect for a deposit.

 It must tell you whether the money collected is a deposit or a non-refundable fee (for cleaning, screening or application, or other reasons).
 Here are the most common fees and deposits, and how the landlord may use them:

-Damage deposit – the landlord may apply this towards any of the landlord's expenses repairing damage done to your place by you or others there with your permission.
+Damage deposit – the landlord may apply this towards any of his/her expenses repairing damage done to your place by you or others there with your permission.
 The landlord cannot use it for things like nonpayment of rent.

-Security deposit - the landlord may apply this towards the landlord's actual losses from your violations of the rental agreement.
+Security deposit - the landlord may apply this towards his/her actual losses from your violations of the lease.
 Examples: not paying rent; damaging the residence.
-The rental agreement must state when the landlord can withhold a security deposit.
+The lease must state when the landlord can withhold a security deposit.
 The landlord cannot hold a deposit for "normal wear and tear."
 What "normal wear and tear" is depends on how long you lived in the unit and what types of repairs normal use for that length of time causes.

 Cleaning fee - the landlord may apply this towards the expenses of cleaning the place after you move out.
 Some landlords ask for a nonrefundable cleaning fee.
 "Nonrefundable" means no matter how clean you leave the place, the landlord will keep the fee.

 Last month's rent paid in advance - not really a deposit.
-This is payment in advance of the rent for the last month you live in the place.
+This is payment in advance of the rent for the last month you live there.
 The landlord cannot use it for anything but payment of that month.
 Example: the landlord cannot keep it for damages.
-The landlord must refund this if you already paid rent for that month and are moving out at the landlord's request, or after you have given proper notice.
+The landlord must refund this if you already paid rent for that month and are moving out at the landlord's request, or after giving proper notice.

 Application or holding fee - You pay this to apply for a place, or in return for the landlord's promise not to rent the place to someone else before you move in.
 Usually, the landlord keeps a holding fee or deposit if you change your mind and do not move in.
 If you do move in, the landlord must apply this fee towards your security deposit or first month's rent.

 The landlord cannot keep any of the holding fee if the place fails a tenant-based rental assistance program inspection (example: Section 8 Voucher Choice).
-However, the landlord does not have to hold the unit any longer for that tenant.
-The tenant and the landlord can still negotiate to keep the unit open for the tenant.
+However, the landlord does not have to hold the unit any longer for you.
+You and the landlord can still negotiate to keep the unit open for you.

-If the rental agreement does not say whether the money is nonrefundable, the law says it is a refundable deposit.
-The rental agreement must also tell you in writing the name and address of the account where a deposit is held.
+If the lease does not say whether the money is nonrefundable, the law says it is a refundable deposit.
+The lease must also tell you in writing the name and address of the account where a deposit is held.
 You might need this information if you have problems collecting your deposit from the landlord.

 Receipt for Deposit

 The landlord must give you a written receipt for your deposit.
-Keep the receipt and your rental agreement in a safe place.
+Keep the receipt and your lease in a safe place.
 You will need them if you have to go to court.
-Make an extra copy to leave with a friend or family member in case something happens to the original.
+Make an extra copy to leave with a friend or relative in case something happens to the original.

 Condition Check-in List

-If your landlord collects a deposit, both you and the landlord must sign and date a written check-in list or statement describing the condition and cleanliness of the unit and its furnishings when you move in.
+If your landlord collects a deposit, both of you must sign and date a written check-in list or statement describing the condition and cleanliness of the unit and its furnishings when you move in.
 The list should state all the damages in the unit even if the landlord says s/he is going to fix them or says s/he will remember it and not charge you.

 You have the right to list all damages even if your landlord says not to worry about it.
 DO NOT SIGN THE LIST UNTIL IT IS RIGHT.